-- ★ Data projects use data to solve problems and spot trends.
+- Data projects use data to solve problems and spot trends.
 They work with the data as a snapshot of what exists now.
-Data analysis collects, stores, and maintains data and analyzes results. - ★ Data science projects use algorithms and machine learning to improve the ways that data supports organizational goals.
+Data analysis collects, stores, and maintains data and analyzes results. - Data science projects use algorithms and machine learning to improve the ways that data supports organizational goals.
 Data scientists model data to make predictions, identify opportunities, and support strategy.
 They use data to understand the future.

-Select the Project application funding Request is for:
+Select the project application funding request for:

-- New Submission Funding Tranche \$90,000

-- New Submission Funding Tranche \$180,000

-- Expansion & Scale Existing Project Tranche \$90,000
+- New Submission Funding Tranche 1(up to \$90,000) - New Submission Funding Tranche 2 (up to \$145,000) - Expansion & Scale Existing Project Tranche 1(up to \$90,000)

-• Expansion & Scale Existing Project Tranche \$180,000
+Expansion & Scale Existing Project Tranche 2 (up to \$145,000)